TanishGH/ECOM/README.md

 ECOM_V2 is a Django-based eCommerce vendor platform that allows vendors to register, manage products and categories, and perform full CRUD operations from their personalized dashboard.
 Admins can analyse vendors, manage listings, and view reports from the admin dashboard.

 http://127.0.0.1:8000/users/verify-email/test_verification_xyz_str/
+Note: This is dynamic and secure in case you initialise the smtp detail.

 For email verification after registiring a vendor we can use static url to replicate the email varification link on mail for email varification.